Spectral decomposition of atomic structures in heterogeneous cryo-EM: The method

 where $e_3 = (0,0,1)\in \R^3$, the sequence $\{z_1, \ldots , z_m \}\subset \R^{3m}$ denotes the positions of the atoms in the macromolecule, and $\{ F_1, \ldots , F_{m-1}\} \subset SO(3)^{m-1}$ are the so-called Discrete Frenet Frames (see the appendix \ref{appdx: atomic model param} and also \cite{hu2011discrete} for further details).
 The inter-atomic distance $\delta>0$ is fixed and given, $R (\theta_j, \psi_j)\in SO(3)$ denotes the rotation matrix in $\R^3$ with angles $\theta_j$ and $\psi_j$, i.e.

 and the index $j_0 \in \{1, \ldots, m-1\}$ in \eqref{dynamical system} is chosen a priori (typically in the middle of the chain).
-We observe that the space of such structures can be parametrized by the rotation angles $(\theta_j,\psi_j)$ at each point of the discrete curve, along with the initial condition $(\hat{z}, \hat{F})$, which determines the spatial position and the orientation of the particle.
+We observe that the space of such structures can be parametrised by the rotation angles $(\theta_j,\psi_j)$ at each point of the discrete curve, along with the initial condition $(\hat{z}, \hat{F})$, which determines the spatial position and the orientation of the particle.
 Let us define the parameter space of such discrete curves as

-where $\Theta = (\theta_1, \ldots, \theta_{m-2})$ and $\Psi = (\psi_1, \ldots , \psi_{m-2})$ represent the torsion and bond angles at each point in the curve, and $\hat{z}$ and $\hat{F}$ determine the position and the orientation of the structure at the reference atom $j_0$, that is chosen a priori, typically in the central part of the molecular structure.
-See more details about the parametrization of the atomic model in the appendix \ref{appdx: atomic model param}.
+where $\Theta = (\theta_1, \ldots, \theta_{m-2})$ and $\Psi = (\psi_1, \ldots , \psi_{m-2})$ represent the torsion and bond angles at each point in the curve, and $\hat{z}$ and $\hat{F}$ determine the position and the orientation of the structure at the reference atom $j_0$, that is chosen a priori, typically in the central part of the macromolecule.
+See more details about the parametrisation of the atomic model in the appendix \ref{appdx: atomic model param}.

 The choice of the reference atom is arbitrary, but it is convenient to choose a point in a part of the structure which is invariant in all the conformations, i.e. we want $z_{j_0}$ and $F_{j_0}$ to depend only on the location and the orientation of the particle but not on the conformation.
 Choosing as reference an atom in a flexible part of the macromolecule would imply that the parameters $\hat{z}$ and $\hat{F}$ are also a function of the conformation, and therefore, these parameters should also be included in the spectral decomposition \eqref{spectral decomp intro}.